joeitu/thesis_report/src/21__easy_token.md

 #### Description of the HTML user interface

 In the HTML part, we used the agile software development methodology.
 Therefore we went through a few iterations before achieving its final form.
-We first delivered a minimalistic prototype, producing short and incremental iterations.
-For each one, we would get face-to-face feedback with the "client" ( here, the client was represented by Maria Dimou, CERN-Solid collaboration manager at CERN ).
+We first delivered a minimalistic prototype and then produced short and incremental iterations.
+For each one, we would get face-to-face feedback from the "client" ( here, the client was represented by Maria Dimou, CERN-Solid collaboration manager at CERN ).
 We asked the user to test the new feature on each iteration by creating an account with an external WebID.
 We will describe the first and final iteration of this agile process.

 <!-- TODO: add ref agile methodologies -->